calamares/calamares/src/modules/partition/README.md

 - Support resizing extended partitions.
 ResizePartitionJob should already support this but the UI prevents editing of extended partitions for now.

+- Use os-prober to find out the installed OS.
+This information could then be used in PartitionModel and in the partition views.

 - PartitionPreview
     - Show used space
     - Highlight selected partition
     - Make the partitions clickable
+    - Match appearance with PartResizerWidget appearance

 - Expose PartitionInfo::format in PartitionModel and add a column for it in the tree view